adi1220/flamingohosting/QUICKSTART.md

 ## Evaluation Mode

-If you want to test the model's accuracy:
+If you want to test the model's accuracy, you have two options:

+### Option 1: Separate Label Files

 **1. Create your test set:**
 ```